 It’s because of work like this to improve the education ecosystem that TIE and 11 other organizations are inaugural recipients of 2014 Education Ecosystem Grants.

-Julie Mathiesen (2003 Bush Fellow) is TIE’s director.
+Julie Mathiesen (BF'03) is TIE’s director.
 She came to her current work at TIE through the classroom as an art and biology teacher.
 In the classroom, she says, “technology created more engagement with my students.
 It allowed them to pursue content of interest in a way that was more student-directed and less teacher-directed, and it freed up my time to work one-on-one with students who needed extra help and support.”

 Mathiesen’s skills at merging technology with education eventually brought her to TIE, where she leads efforts to teach South Dakota educators about the benefits of creating modern information-age classrooms where learning plans can adjust to meet the unique needs of individual students.
 Enabling technologies allow for a shift to more customized and personalized education.
 By moving away from a one-size-fits-all, time-based, batch processing mode of education, schools can reach more children at their skill and interest level.
 And performance-based, student-paced education increases student agency and success.